Home Compare ALLE vs HWM

 Allegion vs Howmet Aerospace: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Allegion carrying a narrow edge on valuation.
-Howmet Aerospace still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Allegion leads structurally, with valuation as the clearest single gap between the two profiles.
+Howmet Aerospace still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 In the market, Howmet Aerospace carries the stronger setup — intact trend against Allegion's broken trend.
 That leaves a split case: the structural lead stays with Allegion, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.